 Upon completing this requirement, students will be able to:

-Describe the importance of a liberal education and the ways in which academic study is structured at UWSP.
+Describe the key components and purpose of a liberal education and explain how a liberal education will shape your college studies, career, and life.

-Describe the importance of critical thinking and information literacy and apply the associated skillsassignments.
+Identify key components of critical thinking and information literacy and apply the associated skills within course assignments.

-Identify and apply appropriate note-taking, test-taking, and time-management strategies to their academic studies.

-Describe the importance of co-curricular involvement and how it enhances their academic study at UWSP.

-Identify and utilize UW-Stevens Point programs, resources, and services that will support your academic studies and co-curricular involvement.
+skills for college success, as well as appropriate UW-Stevens Point programs, resources, and services designed to support your academic studies.

-Develop a plan that demonstrates your responsibility for your own education, specifically how it relates to their interests, abilities, career choices, and personal development.
+Develop an educational plan that demonstrates the responsibility you will take for your own education, including curricular and co-curricular experiences.

 Written and Oral Communication (9 credits)